 Mountainous Azerbaijan © Matthew Hadley

-The capital of Azerbaijan, Baku, is the largest and most cosmopolitan city in the Caucasus region, and is the country's political, scientific, cultural and economic centre, situated on the Caspian Sea.
-Baku is about 5,500 years old and visitors can see some wonderfully preserved relics from its past, as well as visit the fire-worshippers temple complex, Atashgah, and the natural gas-fuelled Yanardag (Fire Mountain), one of many impressive eternal fires on the Absheron Peninsula.
+The capital, Baku, is the largest and most cosmopolitan city in the Caucasus region, and is Azerbaijan's cultural, economic, political and scientific centre.
+Situated on the Caspian Sea, it is about 5,500 years old.
+History lovers can see some wonderfully preserved relics, ancient mosques, cities, oases, fortresses and palaces.
+They can also visit the ancient fire-worshipper temple complex, Ateshgah, and walk the natural gas-fuelled Yanar Dag (Fire Mountain), which is one of many impressive eternal fires on the Absheron Peninsula.

 Intrepid Travel is one of the world's leading suppliers of small